Devices

 In IPv6 Tunnel Broker you can find information on how to setup a tunnel using Hurricane Electric

-As with all tunnel types, the most important settings relate to how both ends connect and which addressing will be used to route traffic over the tunnel.
+As with all tunnel devices, the most important settings relate to how both ends connect and which addressing will be used to route traffic over the tunnel.
 The rest of the settings usually are best left to their defaults.

 Option